STNG Golf Driver

 Launch Consistency: Supports predictable ball launch.

-Concept 1 was chosen for CAD modeling because its geometry may support predictable airflow patterns while minimizing the risk of excessive drag, all within USGA regulations.
+Concept 1 was ultimately chosen because its geometry may support predictable airflow patterns while minimizing the risk of excessive drag, all within USGA regulations.

-Potential concerns with concept 2 included possible recirculation zones, dead air pushing airflow away from the clubhead, or premature airflow separation.
+Potential aerodynamic concerns with concept 2 included: possible high-drag recirculation zones, dead air pushing airflow away from the clubhead, or premature airflow separation.

 CAD